 Is a PayFac Payment Model Right for your Business?

+In conclusion, should you work with a PayFac for your business?
 The question is more complicated than a simple yes or no. While there are numerous benefits to a PayFac merchant setup, there are equally as many costs and risks to consider.
 Many businesses lean toward a Payment Facilitator setup as they do not believe they will qualify or be approved for their own standalone merchant account.